Skip to main content

 811 logo with a shovel icon and text: "Know what's below.
 Call before you dig."

-Okaloosa Gas is appealing to all excavators, including government agencies, construction firms, landscaping companies, home builders and land developers, to remind them of safe digging practices.
-By law, all organizations, individuals and/or businesses planning any digging, ditching, drilling, leveling or plowing must contact Sunshine State One Call at 811 at least 48 hours beforehand.
+Okaloosa Gas is appealing to all excavators, including government agencies, construction firms, landscaping companies, home builders, and land developers, to remind them of safe digging practices.
+By law, all organizations, individuals, and businesses planning any digging, ditching, drilling, leveling, or plowing must contact Sunshine State One Call at 811 at least 48 hours in advance.
 Natural gas pipelines will then be located and marked with bright, highly visible yellow markers, free of charge.
 In addition, when excavating near a transmission line, a representative from Okaloosa Gas District must be present.

 While most transmission pipelines are buried in rural, undeveloped areas, the growing population and expansion have prompted more construction activity in and around these areas.
-To protect the safety of residents and the environment, and to allow our company to maintain the system, a pipeline’s Right of Way (ROW) must be kept clear of trees, buildings and other structures.
-If any damage to District facilities including nicks, scrapes, gouges, cut tracer wire and undermining of existing facilities, please report the damage directly to the District for investigation and proper repair initiatives.
+To protect residents' safety and the environment and to allow our company to maintain the system, a pipeline’s right-of-way (ROW) must be kept clear of trees, buildings, and other structures.
+If any damage to District facilities, including nicks, scrapes, gouges, cut tracer wire, and undermining of existing facilities, please report the damage directly to the District for investigation and proper repair initiatives.
 We know that most professional excavators in our community obey the law and call before they dig.
 These trained professionals can partner with our company to keep our communities safe by reporting any suspicious activity at or near their job sites.
 If you do notice suspicious activity, call us at 850-729-4700.
 Then call 911.

 Effective July 1, 2020, the Underground Facility Damage Prevention and Safety Act, Chapter 556, Florida Statutes, introduced higher penalties for violations involving gas facilities, investigations of gas facility damages that result in incidents by the Florida Fire Marshal, new protections for permanent markers, a new violation for digging in the tolerance zone, and more.